-Transportation and pick up
+Transportation and Pick Up

 Transportation to and from the gym is the responsibility of the parents.
 Gymnasts must be picked up promptly at the end of practice.
 Parents are strongly encouraged to come into the gym to pick up the gymnast.
-Alternatively, you may use the carpool line, but please adhere to the normal flow of traffic, and do not block cars in the parking lot.
-Please do not allow young gymnasts to enter the parking lot unattended.
 To ensure the safety of our gymnasts, we cannot allow them to wait outside for their ride.
 They may stand inside the door and watch out for you.
 If a coach must stay with a gymnast 20 minutes or longer after practice has ended for the evening, a \$20.00 fee will be charged to the parents.